vicb/bsmSelect/README.md

   * support for optgroup
   * ability to set the default select title via the configuration
   * make the original label point to the new select
+  * ability to customize the way list label gets extracted from the option

 2010-07-02: